Separable homology of graphs and the separability complex: Nonhyperbolicity of the separability complex

 In this section, we prove that $\Wh(\rose_n)$ is nonhyperbolic for $n>1$ by finding, for each $n$, an infinite set of arbitrarily fat geodesic triangles.
 Before diving into the technicalities we give a detailed outline of the proof to serve as a guide to the reader.

 \begin{enumerate}[wide, labelindent=0pt] \item[{\bf Step 1:}] We find a particular infinite set of positive separable words $\{r_i(n)\}_{i=1}^{\infty}$ such that none of them is contained in a free factor of rank less than $n-1$.
 For $n>2$, we show that if $i\neq j$ and $r_i$ and $r_j$ are subwords of a cyclically reduced $w\in\free_n$, then $w$ is inseparable.
-For $n=2$, we show that if $j>i+1$ and $r_i$ and $r_j$ are subwords of a cyclically reduced $w\in\free_n$, then $w$ is inseparable (see \Cref{lemma: only one ri}).
+For $n=2$, we show that if $|j-i|>1$ and $r_i$ and $r_j$ are subwords of a cyclically reduced $w\in\free_n$, then $w$ is inseparable (see \Cref{lemma: only one ri}).

-\item[{\bf Step 2:}] For $n>2$, let and for $n=2$, let We show that, for all $n$, and large enough $a$ and $k$, the word $w(a, k, s, n)$ has separable length $s$ (see \Cref{prop: seplength w}).
+\item[{\bf Step 2:}] For $n>2$, let and for $n=2$, let We show that, for all $n$, and large enough $a$ and $k$, the word $w(a, k, s, n)$ has separable length $s$ (see \Cref{prop: seplength-w}).
 To get the lower bound, let $D$ be a nice Van Kampen diagram for $w(a, k, s, n)$ over $\langle X_n\mid \Csep\rangle$, and suppose toward a contradiction that $\area(D)<s$.
 By \Cref{prop:arcs of disk diagrams}, Van Kampen diagrams of area less than $s$ have at most $2(s-2)$ boundary arcs.
 As a consequence of Step 1, we obtain an upper bound on the length of any boundary arc of $D$.
-Given sufficiently large $a$ and $k$, we show that the sum of the lengths of all of the boundary arcs of $D$ is less than the length of $w(a, k, s, n)$ to obtain a contradiction.
+Since $w(a, k, s, n)$ is positive, the length of $w(a, k, s, n)$ is the sum of the lengths of the boundary arcs of $D$.
+Given sufficiently large $a$ and $k$, we show that the sum of the lengths of all of the boundary arcs of $D$ is less than the length of $w(a, k, s, n)$, a contradiction.